GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

   inside a module belong together and [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) - the degree of interdependence between modules.
 A designer should strive to maximize cohesion and minimize coupling.
-  There are several approaches that facilitate decoupling, for example, [dependency inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle) which is in essence is the programming to abstractions, or the GoF [mediator](https://en.wikipedia.org/wiki/Mediator_pattern) pattern.
+  There are several approaches that facilitate decoupling, for example, [dependency inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle) which is, in essence, is the programming to abstractions, or the GoF [mediator](https://en.wikipedia.org/wiki/Mediator_pattern) pattern.

 * Packaging and maintaining component boundaries.
 On a more coarse-grained level of packages and components, which may contain multiple classes, [software package metrics](https://en.wikipedia.org/wiki/Software_package_metrics) are used to think about coupling and the impact of changes.
-In short, system components are divided on instable (nothing depends on them), flexible (little depends on them), and stable (many other components depend on them).
-Stable abstraction principle states that a stable component should also be abstract to make system extension easy.
+In short, system components are divided on unstable (nothing depends on them), flexible (little depends on them), and stable (many other components depend on them).
+The stable abstraction principle states that a stable component should also be abstract to make system extension easy.

 * [Layers of abstraction](https://en.wikipedia.org/wiki/Abstraction_layer) - by isolating related modules, components or